 Any content in your report not tagged by reference is assumed to have been written or created by yourself.
-Otherwise when you include a reference tag in your report (see 4.5.6) it must be clear what part of your text the tag applies to.
+Further, and of critical importance, when you include a reference tag in your report (see 4.5.6) it must be clear what part of your text the tag applies to.
 In particular, if you are quoting someone else's words then those words need to be clearly identified as written by that person.
 Usually this is done by putting the words or sentence in double quotes, for example: